 • In 2015, there were 52,404 drug overdose deaths – 33,091 of those deaths, almost two-thirds, involved the use of Opioids.

 • According to the Center for Disease Control and Prevention’s (CDC) National Center for Health Statistics, the national age-adjusted rate of opioid overdose deaths in 2015 was 10.4 deaths per 100,000 Americans.

 • The increasing rate of deaths relating to prescription drug abuse has been classified as an epidemic by the Centers for Disease Control and Prevention.
-Rates of death are most severe in the Southwest and Appalachian region.

 What is Meth (Methamphetamine)?

 Meth is a synthetic stimulant that affects the central nervous system.
 Common names includes: Ice, Speed, Crystal and crank.
 Composition: Pseudoephedrine, a decongestant, and a number of toxic ingredients like lye and drain cleaner.
 Meth comes in powders, crystals and pills and is snorted, smoked, injected or swallowed.
 Meth is extremely addictive.
 Meth causes significant brain damage.
 Meth users experience delusions and hallucinations, obsessive behavior, aggression, paranoia and anxiety/depression.

 - 4.8 million Americans meet the criteria for Marijuana Use Disorder